Andy-W-Developer/Unofficial-Volume-Setter-for-YouTube/README.md

-# YouTube-Volume-Normalization
+# YouTube-Volume-Setter
-A browser extension to normalize YouTube volumes across videos
+A browser extension to set the volumes of YouTube videos to a user-chosen volume

 # Supported Browsers
 - Firefox